 Independence Realty Trust (NYSE: IRT)

-Independence pays a quarterly dividend of $0.16 per share and the annual dividend of $0.64 per share yields 3.78%.
-It should continue to do well in June.
+Independence Realty has gained almost 70% in the last five years and has a Price/FFO ratio of 15.24.
+Independence pays a quarterly dividend of $0.16 per share and the annual dividend of $0.64 per share yields 3.45%.

-Realty Income Corp (NYSE: O)
+Realty Income Corp.
+(NYSE: O)

-Realty Income Corp (NYSE: O) is a San Diego-based, triple-net lease REIT with over 15,450 properties worldwide.
+Realty Income Corp.
+(NYSE: O) is a San Diego-based, triple-net lease REIT with over 15,450 properties worldwide.
 The “Monthly Dividend Company,” as it’s widely known, is a member of the S&P 500 and an S&P 500 Dividend Aristocrat.

 Realty Income remains one of the foremost REITs today and with good reason.
 Its total return since January 3, 1995, is 1,188.67%.
-With a P/FFO of only 13 and a history of trading above $70 as recently as 2022, this very popular REIT remains an excellent value play.
+With a P/FFO of only 14.19 and a history of trading above $70 as recently as 2022, this very popular REIT remains an excellent value play.

-Regency Centers Corp (Nasdaq: REG)
+Regency Centers Corp.
+(Nasdaq: REG)

 Recent REIT Analysis